raspberrypilearning/make-a-selfie-filter/en/step_1.md

 ## What you will make

-Use the Face Sensing tools in Scratch to make a super-simple “face filter” project!
+Use the Face Sensing tools in Scratch to make a super-simple “selfie filter” project!

 You will make an accessory sprite (like a hat, glasses, or earrings) that: